HaoboGu/LING571/Readme.md

 # README

-This repositort is used in LING571: Deep techniques for NLP
+This repository contains homeworks in LING571: Deep techniques for NLP

 ## HW1

-Implemented a parser using NLTK
+A English sentence parser using NLTK

 ## HW2

-Implemented a convertor which converts a normal context free grammar (CFG) file to a grammar file in Chomsky Normal Form (CNF)
+A convertor which converts a normal context free grammar (CFG) file to a grammar file in Chomsky Normal Form (CNF)

 ## HW3

-Implemented CKY parsing algorithm.
+CKY parsing algorithm.

 ## HW4

-Implemented a Probabilistic CKY parsing algorithm.
+Probabilistic CKY parsing algorithm.

 ## HW5

-Built a Feature-based Grammar file which can be read and processed by NLTK.
+Build a Feature-based Grammar file which can be read and processed by NLTK.

 ## HW6

-Created target semantic representations for given sentences.

-Implemented a system which reads created representations and do semantic parsing.
+A system which reads manually created representations and does semantic parsing.

 ## HW7

-Implemented a system creating and evaluating count-based models of distributional semantic similarity.
+A system which creates and evaluates count-based models of distributional semantic similarity.

 ## HW8

-Implemented a Word Sense Disambinguation(WSD) system using Resnik's similarity measure
+A system which does Word Sense Disambinguation(WSD) using Resnik's similarity measure

+## HW9

+A simple program which finds pronouns in the second sentence of a pair of sentences.
+Then manually went through Hobbs algorithm to find pronouns' co-reference.